elidub/Graphs4CausalFoundationModels/src/priordata_processing/README.md

-In this folder the code in priors is used to sample and process data for training.
+This folder contains code to set up a dataset that sampels from the SCM.

-So far, the core functionality can be found in Datasets/MakePurelyObservationalDataset.py.
-This class takes
+The core functionality is in Datasets/ObservationalDataset.py

+An ObservationalDataset is a class that takes as input an SCM config, a Preprocessing config and a dataset config.

-- a SCM hyperparameter config, for the simulator of data.
-(For more details see the priors/causal_prior folder)
+- The SCM config determines hyperparameter distributions for the SCM.

-- a Preprocessing hyperparameter config, for the preprocessing of the data.
-This is implemented and explained in the priordata_processing/Preprocessing folder.
-This config determines the behaviour of the general preprocessing in priordata_processing/BasicProcessing.py

-- A dataset config, that determines further details of the sampled dataset (which are not already covered by the prior config).
+- The dataset config determines how the datasets are generated from the SCM, i.e. how many samples to draw.

-The Datasets/MakePurelyObservationalDataset.py file outputs a PyTorch DataSet that can be used for training and evaluating the PFN.

-Furthermore, in priordata_processing/Benchmark_Dataloader, the runtime performance of the dataloader can be evaluated.
+- The preprocessing config specifies standard preprocessing things for tabular data.